Deep EM with Hierarchical Latent Label Modelling for Multi-Site Prostate Lesion Segmentation: Conclusion

-We present a Deep EM framework that treats each site’s lesion contour as a noisy observation of an underlying latent “clean” mask.
-The E-step aggregates site annotations into a voxel-wise posterior over the latent mask; the M-step updates the network while jointly estimating site-specific sensitivity and specificity with hierarchical shrinkage to stabilise quality estimates under limited sites of data.
-This formulation disentangles latent label from site-dependent contouring style, improving robustness and generalisation in cross-site evaluation.
-Beyond accuracy gains, it provides interpretable, site-level diagnostics of annotation behaviour that can guide data curation and deployment.
-HierEM is compatible with different backbone networks.
-Future work will extend the framework to multi-site, multi-annotator datasets and explore richer annotation-variability models in real clinical workflows.
+We propose a Deep EM framework with a hierarchical prior that treats each site’s lesion contour as a noisy observation of a latent clean mask.
+The E-step infers a voxel-wise posterior over this latent mask, while the M-step updates the segmentation network and estimates site-specific sensitivity and specificity using hierarchical priors.
+Rather than representing individual-reader performance, the estimated sensitivity and specificity represent pooled site-level labelling behaviour, capturing the effective annotation tendency of each dataset/site.
+By separating latent labels from site- and case-dependent annotation variability, HierEM improves robustness and cross-site generalisation while providing interpretable diagnostics of site-level annotation behaviour.
+The framework is backbone-agnostic, and future work will extend it to multi-site, multi-annotator datasets and richer models of clinical annotation variability.